williamjmorenor/fedora-packager/README.md

 # fedora-packager
-Dockerfile to create a fedora packager setup inside a Container
+Dockerfile to create a fedora packager setup inside a Docker Container

 NOT READY FOR PRODUCTION - THIS IS A TESTING IMAGE